The Yakuza

-The Yakuza (ザ・ヤクザ, Za yakuza) is a 1974 neo-noir crime drama film directed and produced by Sydney Pollack and starring Robert Mitchum, Ken Takakura and Brian Keith.
+The Yakuza (ザ・ヤクザ, Za yakuza) is a 1974 neo-noir crime drama film directed and produced by Sydney Pollack, and starring Robert Mitchum, Ken Takakura and Brian Keith.
 The screenplay by Paul Schrader and Robert Towne is from a story by Schrader's brother, Leonard Schrader.
 The film is about a retired American detective (Mitchum) who returns to Japan after decades away in order to rescue his friend's daughter, kidnapped by the eponymous crime syndicate.

-The film was a co-production between Warner Bros. and Japan's Toei Company, and was filmed principally on-location in Osaka, Kyoto, and Tokyo.
+The film was a co-production between Warner Bros. and Japan's Toei Company, and was filmed principally on-location in Tokyo, Osaka, and Kyoto.
 It premiered in Japan on December 28, 1974, before going into general release in the United States on March 19, 1975.
-It received mixed reviews from critics and was a commercial disappointment, though in the ensuing decades it has been praised by filmmakers like Quentin Tarantino.
+It received mixed reviews from critics and was a commercial disappointment, though in the ensuing decades it has developed a cult following, and has been praised by filmmakers like Quentin Tarantino.

 Plot

 Retired detective Harry Kilmer is called upon by an old friend, George Tanner.
-Tanner has been doing business with a yakuza gangster, Tono, who has kidnapped Tanner's daughter to apply pressure in a business deal involving the sale of guns.
+Tanner has been doing business with a yakuza gangster, Tono, who has kidnapped Tanner's daughter Louise to apply pressure in a business deal involving the sale of guns.
 Tanner hopes that Kilmer can rescue the girl using his Japanese connections.

 Kilmer and Tanner had been Marine MPs in Tokyo during the post-war occupation.
 Kilmer became aware of a woman, Eiko, who was involved in the black market to procure penicillin for her ailing daughter.
 Kilmer intervened on behalf of Eiko during a skirmish, saving her life.
-After they'd been living together, with Kilmer repeatedly asking Eiko to marry him, her brother Ken returned from an island where he'd been stranded as an Imperial Japanese soldier.
+After some time living together, with Kilmer repeatedly asking Eiko to marry him, her brother Ken returned from an island where he was stranded as an Imperial Japanese soldier.
 Both outraged that she was living with his former enemy and deeply indebted to Kilmer for saving the lives of his (apparently) only remaining family, Ken disappeared into the yakuza criminal underground and refused to see or speak to his sister.
-Eiko, cautious not to do anything to offend Ken further, broke off contact with Kilmer.
-Before returning to the US, Kilmer bought Eiko a bar (with money borrowed from George Tanner), which she still operates today, named "Kilmer House" in his honor.
+Eiko, cautious not to do any moves to offend Ken further, broke off contact with Kilmer.
+Before returning to the US, Kilmer bought Eiko a bar (with money borrowed from George Tanner), which she still operates, named "Kilmer House" in his honor.
 Kilmer has never stopped loving her.

 Ken's debt to Kilmer, giri, is a lifelong obligation that traditionally can never be repaid.
-Tanner believes that Ken would therefore do anything for Kilmer, including rescuing Tanner's daughter.
+Tanner believes that Ken would therefore do anything for Kilmer, including rescuing Louise.
 Traveling to Tokyo with Tanner's bodyguard, Dusty, they stay at the home of another old military buddy named Oliver Wheat.
 Kilmer visits Eiko at the bar's closing time, seeking to find Ken.
 Eiko's feelings for Kilmer are as strong as ever.
 He also becomes reacquainted with Eiko's daughter, Hanako, who is delighted to see Kilmer again.
 Eiko tells Kilmer that her brother can be found at his kendo school in Kyoto.